OfficeDev/office-js-docs-pr/docs/develop/xml-manifest-overview.md

 ---
-title: Add-in only manifest for Office Add-ins
+title: Office Add-ins with the add-in only manifest
 description: Get an overview of the add-in only manifest for Office add-ins and its uses. ms.topic: overview ms.date: 04/12/2024 ms.localizationpriority: high
 ---

-# Add-in only manifest for Office Add-ins
+# Office Add-ins with the add-in only manifest

 This article introduces the XML-formatted add-in only manifest for Office Add-ins.
 It assumes that you're familiar with the [Office Add-ins manifest](add-in-manifests.md).